minhdhoang/Bike-Analysis/README.md

 # Bike Analysis
-An analysis on customer spending habit of a bike company.
+An analysis of customer spending habits of a bike company.
 The approach for analysis revolves around descriptive analytics and visualisation.
+The expansion of a machine learning section is under construction.

 This is my personal portfolio, not intended for any commercial purposes.

 # References